pobfdm/logout-fml/README.md

 ![Logo] (share/logout/logout.png)
 # Logout-fml #
 Logout-fml is a simple utility to perform scheduled tasks.
+It runs on Gnu/Linux and Windows

 [**Download**](http://www.freemedialab.org/listing/logout-fml/)